The Big Lez Show: Sassy

 Sassy the Sasquatch is an anthropomorphic sasquatch, Lez's friend and next-door-neighbour.
 An extreme drug user, Sassy is in a near-perpetual state of intoxication and is rarely seen in the show without some form of drug in his hand.
 Despite this, Sassy often falsely denies his drug use, ironically referring to other characters as "druggos".
 Sassy lives in a run-down wooden shack next door to Lez along with four of his friends, Donny, Wayne-O, Scruffy and Owly.
 While all of Sassy's friends are hardcore drug users as well, Sassy acts as the ringleader of the group and is usually the one persuading others to take drugs with him.

 Out of all the characters in the show, Sassy is one of the most easy-going, approachable and friendly.
 Sassy will often engage in conversation with people who his friends would otherwise ignore such as Clarence or Quinton.
 Sassy suffers from amnesia due to his heavy drug use and regularly talks using nonsensical words in his speech.

 It is continually implied throughout the series that Sassy and the other sasquatches are interdimensional beings capable of a multitude of incredible feats.
 To date, though, Sassy has only been seen to use his powers in order to conjure food for himself, seemingly repair a bong he smashes and recover a thrown football from the ocean and fly with his powers.
-He tends to retort his catchphrase of "Whadiyatalkinabeet?" (slang for "what are you talking about?"), when questioned about these abilities by other characters, never confirming or denying his powers.
+He tends to retort his catchphrase of "Whadiyatalkinabeet?" (contracted "what are you talking about?"), when questioned about these abilities by other characters, never confirming or denying his powers.